jxsl13/archive-diff/README.md

 # archive-diff

-You can diff the contents of two folders, archives, rpm packages or and of the previous combinations.
+You can diff the contents of two folders, archives, rpm packages or any of the previous combinations.

 ## Installation